Gadgetoid/wallpaper/README.md

 What if ever image had an accompanying data file that dictated its x/y position/rotation, etc?
 Could we make this a crazy graffiti wall of transparent PNGs?

-# Building
+# Building Your Own

+Most of the magic happens in the build.py script, where you can set your own wallpaper and tile size.

-My build/set script on Windows 10 currently looks like this.
+My build/set script on Windows 10 currently looks something like this.
 It's... heinous and I don't even know if it will work reliably:

 ```
 #!/bin/bash